avelezd/avelezd.github.io/about.md

 ---
-layout: page
+layout: about
-title: About
+title: About me
 permalink: /about/
 ---

-I am a research passionate about data science trying to learn something about R and Python, this is my personal lab, feel free to complain.

-### More Information

-I will try to record everything I test.
+I am Alvaro, currently a Msc student in [**Data Mining and Knowledge Discovery**](http://datamining.dc.uba.ar/datamining/) at [**Universidad de Buenos Aires**](https://exactas.uba.ar/).
+My research work focuses on location-based systems and human movement and mobility.